Friday, February 24, 2023

 Embroidery from the Historical Collections of the Follett House Museum

 Embroidery, as defined by the Encyclopedia Britannica, is "the art of decorating material, primarily textile fabric, by means of a needle and thread (and sometimes fine wire)."
 It dates back to ancient times, often used in garments, tomb paintings, and for religious items.
 Shown above is an embroidered sampler created by nine-year-old Nancy Ward in 1810.
-She stitched two upper case alphabets, a lower case alphabets, and numerals 1 to 10.
+She stitched two upper case alphabets, a lower case alphabet, and numerals 1 to 10.

 Here is a hand embroidered motto that reads “Forget me not” with a floral design: